qa-shrine/Playwright-Basic-Example/README.md

 - `fullyParallel: true` — runs tests in parallel across workers.
 - `retries` — set to `2` when running in CI (controlled by `process.env.CI`).
 - `reporter` — console `list` + an `html` report written to `playwright-report`.
-- `use.baseURL` — configured as `http://localhost:3000` (useful for local apps).
+- `use.baseURL` — configured as `https://practicetestautomation.com/`.

-The config also defines three projects to run the suite in Chromium, Firefox and WebKit.
+The config also defines two projects to run the suite in Chromium and Firefox .

 ## Tests and examples

 There are two example tests in `tests/`:

-- `basic.spec.ts` — simple smoke test that navigates to `https://example.com` and asserts the page title contains "Example Domain".
+- `basic.spec.ts` — simple smoke test that navigates to `https://practicetestautomation.com/` and asserts the page title contains "Practice Test Automation | Learn Selenium WebDriver".
 - `login.spec.ts` — a small illustrative login flow that fills username/password inputs and verifies a welcome element.
-It uses `data-testid` selectors as a recommended practice for test stability.
+It uses role based selectors as a recommended practice for test stability.

 These tests are intentionally minimal.
 Use them as templates when adding real tests for your application.